sashetophizika/hyprscratch/README.md

 * `get-config`: prints out the parsed configuration.

-* `kill`: kills the hyprsctatch daemon
+* `kill`: kills the hyprscratch daemon

 * `logs`: show logs

 ### Flag aliases:

-Some subcommands also have flag to be more convenient in the command line.
+Some subcommands also have flags to be more convenient in the command line.

 ```
   -c, --config